 We always recommend travelling to the Museum by public transport wherever possible.
 If you are travelling to the Museum on an event day, please check our event page.

-Employees of Metrolink and GM bus operators visit free, except at events.
+Employees of Metrolink and GM bus operators visit free with valid staff pass only

 Turn left out of Queens Road Metrolink Station and walk along Queens Road.
 Cross Queens Road at the second Pelican Crossing and then turn next right onto Boyle Street and we are at the far end on the right, beyond First Manchester's bus garage.